WheteThunger/MonumentAddons/README.md

 ## Troubleshooting

 - If you receive the "Not at a monument" error, you may need to update the `MaxDistanceFromMonument` config for that monument.
+This is needed for custom monuments.
 - If you accidentally `ent kill` an entity that you spawned with this plugin, you can reload the plugin to restore it.
 - If you spawn an entity that is either invisible or doesn't have a collider, and you want to remove it, you can unload the plugin, remove the entity from the plugin's data file, and then reload the plugin.